yatri1609/Python-Basics-Webinar/README.md

 # Introduction to Python workshop

-This repository contains materials for the introductory Python webianr at CUIP.
+This repository contains materials for the introductory Python webinar at CUIP.

 ### 1. Software for the workshop